DJDanl/cpp-docs.pt-br/docs/atl/reference/csacl-class.md

 ### <a name="return-value"></a>Valor de retorno

-Retorna o número de ACEs contidos no `CSacl` objeto.
+Retorna o número de ACEs contidas no `CSacl` objeto.

 ##  <a name="operator_eq"></a>  CSacl::operator =